-A survey of the thinkers and movements in the history of English-speaking philosophy and theology from 1780 through the present, e.g., Common Sense Realists, Positivists, Pragmatists, Wittgenstein, MacIntyre, Holmer, Lindbeck, Milbank.
+A survey of the thinkers and movements in the history of Englishspeaking philosophy and theology from 1780 through the present.

-3460 European Thought (4 sh)
+3130 Existentialism and the Self: European Thought (4 sh)

-A survey of the thinkers and movements in the history of Continental philosophy and theology from 1831 through the present, e.g., Feuerbach, Marx, Kierkegaard, Nietzsche, Heidegger, Sartre, Levinas, Derrida, Tillich, Barth, Pannenberg.
+A survey of the thinkers and movements in the history of the Continental philosophy and theology from 1831 through the present.